espen96/Loop/README.md

 - A very Breath of The Wild inspired look.

+- A surprisingly optimized screen-space path tracing setting.

-- More settings to control the look of the shader.
+- Way more settings to control the look of the shader.

-- A surprisingly optimized screen-space path tracing mode.
+- Revamped shader options to make life easier.
+(You'll know why.)

+Base shader was Chocapic13 V8.1 Ultra BETA from the shaderLABS discord server.

 **License as stated by Chocapic13**